 A Deontological Imperative

-The analytical-philosophy basis of the Philosophy of One Divide provides a language system that has self-evident, qualitative empirical results and produces a writ-large philosophy and philosophical psychology of behavior achieved through propositions similar to formal logical proofs, providing a new theory and a new set of predictions.
-Defined by Merriam-Webster, a system is “a regularly interacting or interdependent group of items forming a unified whole, e.g., a number system.”
-In this manner, One Divide’s language system is complete, contained, and theoretically sound enough to withstand and/or expose a phrase regimen or set of Wittgensteinian language-game maneuvers, and it is specifically constructed to expose or reveal Emotional Warfare and its Pattern(s)’ interplay.
+The analytical-philosophy basis of the Philosophy of One Divide provides a language system that has self-evident, quantitative and qualitative empirical results and produces a writ-large philosophy and philosophical psychology of behavior achieved through propositions similar to formal logical proofs, providing a new theory and a new set of predictions.
+Defined by Merriam-Webster, a system is “a regularly interacting or interdependent group of items forming a unified whole, e.g., a number system.17 In this manner, One Divide’s language system is complete, contained, and theoretically sound enough to withstand and/or expose a phrase regimen or set of Wittgensteinian language-game maneuvers, and it is specifically constructed to expose or reveal Emotional Warfare and its Pattern(s)’ interplay.

 This linguistic structuring returns the focus to the individual in a philosophical purposive way: when a person tries to explore any of the Building Blocks’ interconnected attributes, the False Self will instinctually react, out of its drive for self-preservation.
-One Divide’s universal and unified Method provides a Universal Individual Education Plan (universally applicable and individually interactive) and systematic process that allows one to work through the False Self’s resistance.
-As a person explores each of the Building Blocks and moves toward a life of balance and a unique emotional equilibrium via practice — what is termed in the Philosophy of One Divide security in freedom — he or she will find meaningful answers and an individual and collective truth (similar to Jung’s collective unconscious).1 The person will discover a separation of the physical and spiritual worlds rather than a disparity between them, revealing a dual agency and the distinction between the purposes of the True Self and False Self.
+One Divide’s universal and unified Method provides a universal individual education plan (universally applicable and individually interactive) and systematic process that allows one to work through the False Self’s resistance.
+As a person explores each of the Building Blocks and moves toward a life of balance and a unique emotional equilibrium via practice — what is termed in the Philosophy of One Divide security in freedom — he or she will find meaningful answers and an individual and collective truth (similar to Jung’s collective unconscious).18 The person will discover a separation of the physical and spiritual worlds rather than a disparity between them, revealing a dual agency and the distinction between the purposes of the True Self and False Self.
 This allows the person to operate within a Reversed Cycle, which occurs when one is governed by the positive energetic qualities, traits, and attributes of one’s True Self’s agency, rather than a repeated cycle, where one is governed by the negative energetic qualities, traits, and attributes of one’s False Self’s agency.

 Ultimately, this leads to acceptance of the principle of True Self agency and the deontological imperative as a means to an end — that is, to evolve beyond False Self agency.
 In broader sociopolitical contextualization, with widespread awareness and application, the One Divide metaphor provides a writ-large evolutionary wisdom philosophy and moral imperative centered on “closing the One Divide,” moving society away from conflict and toward collective human unity.

-- Jung, C. (1969).
+- 18. Jung, C. (1969).
 The archetypes and the collective unconscious.
 In R. F. C. Hull (Trans.), Collected works of C. G. Jung (vol. 9).
 Princeton, NJ: Princeton University Press.